-Mubaraz Ahmed is an analyst in the Co-Existence team at the Tony Blair Institute for Global Change, where he focuses on Islamist extremism.
-Mubaraz’s research interests and areas of expertise include the development of global jihadism, pathways to radicalisation, and Islamist activity in the UK.
+Mubaraz Ahmed is a senior analyst in the Co-Existence team at the Tony Blair Institute for Global Change, where he focuses on Islamist extremism.
+Mubaraz’s research interests and areas of expertise include the development of global jihadism, pathways to radicalisation and Islamist activity in the UK.
 He also works closely with the Institute’s projects and education teams, providing insight and expertise to better inform programmatic work.

 Mubaraz leads the Institute’s work into online extremism, having co-authored a groundbreaking report into the accessibility of Islamist extremist content in Google search results, A War of Keywords.
 Mubaraz regularly engages with governments and technology companies to support the development of sustainable policy and practical solutions to the challenges of online extremism.

 Working with the programme teams, Mubaraz has helped develop resources that are used by the Institute’s global education programme to train teachers on how to better discuss extremism in the classroom.
 He has also delivered training sessions to help educators around the world better understand different types of extremist ideologies and organisations.